6 Ways to Build Your E-Commerce SEO

-Site performance is a critical measurement area for any site’s SEO.
+Site performance is a critical measurement area for any site and their E-Commerce SEO.

 Harry Shum, head of AI at Microsoft says this: “Two hundred fifty milliseconds, either slower or faster, is close to the magic number now for competitive advantage on the Web.”

 If your page load speeds are slow, potential customers will abandon your site before they ever see your products or services.
 Why risk it?
 Sites need to convert to survive.

 Recently, Google just announced that starting in July 2018, page speed will be a ranking consideration for mobile searches.
 Read this blog we wrote about why Page Speed Matters on another Momentum Monday blog.

 It should come as no surprise.
 The benefits for mobile far outweigh the investment, in the form of a better user experience that will convert to higher conversions and sales.